-- the fatty tissue under the skin hardens due to blood pressure from the vein (lipodermatosclerosis)
+- the fatty tissue under your skin hardens due to blood pressure from the vein, which is called lipodermatosclerosis

-Noninvasive treatment for varicose veins is typically performed in a doctor’s office using local anesthetic.
+Noninvasive treatment for varicose veins is typically performed in a doctor’s office using a local anesthetic.

-Be sure to tell your doctor if you are pregnant, have any allergies, and/or you are taking any medications, including any herbal supplements.
-A doctor may have you stop taking aspirin, blood thinners, or any other medications that make it hard for the blood to clot a few days before the procedure.
+Be sure to tell your doctor if you’re pregnant, have any allergies, or are taking any medications, including any herbal supplements.
+Your doctor may ask you to stop taking aspirin, blood thinners, or any other medications that make it hard for the blood to clot a few days before the procedure.

-You will be awake during the entire procedure.
-A doctor will use ultrasound to visualize the vein.
-The image will appear on a monitor that looks like a television screen.
-An area of your leg will be cleaned and numbed with a local anesthetic.
-You will feel a sharp prick when the anesthetic is injected and may feel slight pressure when the catheter is inserted or minor stinging if a sclerosant solution is injected into the vein.
-If lasers are used, you will be required to wear protective glasses during the procedure.
-The closure of the vein, whether with radiofrequency or laser, should not be painful.
+You may feel slight pressure when the catheter is inserted or minor stinging if a sclerosant solution is injected into the vein.
+If they use lasers, you’ll be required to wear protective glasses during the procedure.
+The closure of the vein, whether with radiofrequency or laser, shouldn’t be painful.

-Additionally, your doctor may have you avoid hot baths or whirlpools following this procedure.
+Additionally, your doctor may have you avoid hot baths or whirlpools following the procedure.
 Cool showers or sponge baths with mild soap and lukewarm water are recommended.

-The noninvasive treatments are generally very safe.
-However, as with all medical procedures, there are some risks.
-All of the procedures carry a risk of allergic reactions to the anesthesia, bleeding, bruising, scarring or infection.
+Noninvasive treatments are generally very safe, however, as with all medical procedures, there are some risks.
+All the procedures carry risks of:

 - blood clots